panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The static field `User.#MAX_INSTANCES` sets the maximum number of allowed instances, while `User.#instances` static field counts the actual number of instances.

 These private static fields are accessible only within the `User` class.
+Nothing from the external world can interfere with the limits mechanism: that's the benefit of encapsulation.

 ## 4. Methods

 The fields hold data.
-But the ability to modify data is performed by special functions that are a part of the class: methods.
+But the ability to modify data is performed by special functions that are a part of the class: *the methods*.

 The JavaScript classes support both instance and static methods.